 Fragged Aeternum is a relatively new RPG Product in the Fragged Empires product line by Wade Dryer.
 Aeternum is the City Eternal, believed to have been built by Celestials even before the age of men.
 This Gothic “Ecumenopolis” a city spans the breadth of the planet.
 Some even suspect that Aeternum may go on in every direction without end.

 Before we get into this review we need to touch on a few things regarding Fragged Empire and Fragged Aeternum.
 I will begin by telling you what Fragged Aeternum is not.
-Fragged Aeternum is not part of the Fragged Empire universe, but it utilizes the Fragged Empire Core rules with some modifications.
-Because of this Fragged Aeternum is NOT a stand-alone game book the Fragged Empire Core Rules are needed to play this game.
+Fragged Aeternum is not part of the Fragged Empire universe, but it utilizes the Fragged Empire Core rules.
+It does make some modifications to speed gameplay.
+Because of this Fragged Aeternum is NOT a stand-alone game!
+The Fragged Empire Core Rules are needed to play this game.
 So for those familiar with Fragged Empire what changes can you expect.

 Aeternum has been built around dramatic combat and the use of momentum to propel the story forward.
 But just because things have gotten simpler they have not gotten easier.
 Combat is deadly and players should learn to accept that death is part of life in Aeternum.
 Additionally, players will see that much of the FE resources have been trimmed away.
 Gone are Ships, Trade goods, and Ammo.
 Lastly, RoF is gone along with many weapons that just would not fit the setting and there are fewer actions.

-As I mentioned above death is part of life in Fragged Aeternum, your players will die and die often, occasionally the whole party will die.
+As I mentioned above death is part of life in Fragged Aeternum, your players will die and die often.
 In Fragged Aeternum you play the role of the Tethered.
 Tethered individuals are bound by powerful magic of the celestials to return again and again to face the foes of humanity.
 Do not confuse the Tethered as divine beings.
 The Tethered are immortal men that face Fiends and Evils again and again.
 In addition to being human themselves, they wage battle against unspeakable Fiends.
 Immortal or not in time they can break and give into madness.

 There are other changes that could be noted but these are the ones that stand out to me, the most that I feel should be mentioned if you are interested in taking a deeper look at Fragged Aeternum.